 - Principal Lecturer Leena Viinamäki, Lapland University of Applied Sciences (deputy member: Principal Lecturer Reetta Saarnio)

 The research ethics committee meets on an as-needed basis.
 Only requests that have been delivered to the University of Lapland registry will be reviewed by the committee.
-Please note, that it may take several weeks to process your request.
-For more information about the schedules of the review processes you may contact the secretary of the committee.
+Please note, that it will take several weeks to process your request.
+It is advisable to contact the secretary of the committee before submitting your material for review.
+For more information about the schedules or the review processes, please contact the secretary of the committee.

 Secretary to the research ethics committee